logo

 What are the requirements for a master’s in counseling?

-While requirements for admission to a master’s in counseling will vary widely by program, most programs share some similar requirements.
+While requirements for admission to a master’s in counseling vary widely by program, most programs share similar requirements.
 These include requiring candidates to have at least a bachelor’s degree, typically with a minimum GPA of 3.0 or above.
 Some programs may require graduate admissions exams such as the GMAT or GRE.
 Competitive programs may require letters of recommendation, personal statements, or even faculty interviews.

 What is the difference between counseling and counseling psychology?